avieldr/Aviel-Drori-17-08-2020/README.md

 The app consists of three screens: Main, Favorites and User-Preferences

+## Important:
+    App makes use on a free weather apiKey which allows limited daily use. when max limit reached, the app will display an error message 503 - service not available

 ## 1. Main screen - For a given location, it displays the current weather and a five-day-daily-forecast.
     is allows to search location with auto-complete, save/remove a location to/from favorites, set location using device's location services and toggeling between Celsius to Fahrenheit display